100 Ways To Live More Sustainably | Simple & Practical Tips

 VOCs don’t only come from paints either, as they can come from many other sources in your living space.
 Check out our guide on how to get rid of VOCs in your home for more information.

-71. Choose Non-Toxic Furniture: Choosing non-toxic furniture for your home reduces exposure to harmful chemicals like formaldehyde, minimizes industrial pollution, promotes the use of sustainable materials.
+71. Choose Non-Toxic Furniture: Choosing non-toxic furniture for your home reduces exposure to harmful chemicals like formaldehyde, minimizes industrial pollution, and promotes the use of sustainable materials.

 72. Create a Wildlife-Friendly Garden: Plants, bird feeders, and water features can attract and support local wildlife.
 Watching the birds and other wildlife hang out in your own backyard is actually pretty cool!